 To understand the Paul Getty kidnapping, you need to know a little bit about Getty family history.
 Paul, also known as John Paul Getty III, was the grandson of J. Paul Getty, the man who founded Getty Oil Company in the 1940s and became extremely wealthy.
-He worked hard for his money and even learned Arabic in order to cement his status in the Middle East.
-Despite his vast amount of wealth, he was a very frugal man.
-He had all the money in the world, but he was very particular about how it was distributed among his children and grandchildren.
+Despite his vast wealth, however, he was a very frugal man.
+He had all the money in the world, but was very particular about how it was distributed among his children and grandchildren.

-He was such a miser that his fifth wife, Teddy Getty Gaston, revealed in a 2013 memoir that her ex-husband got upset with her for spending too much on medical treatments for their six-year-old son, Timmy, who had a brain tumor and was blind.
+Getty was such a miser that his fifth wife, Teddy Getty Gaston, revealed her ex-husband got upset with her for spending too much on medical treatments for their 6-year-old son, Timmy, who had a brain tumor.
 When Timmy passed away six years later in 1958, his father did not attend the funeral.

-It really doesn't seem too surprising that Getty refused to pay Paul's ransom after he was kidnapped.
+Knowing all of this, it doesn't seem too surprising that Getty refused to pay Paul's ransom after he was kidnapped in 1973.
 But was money really more important than blood?

-Paul's Father Was A Drug Addict, And His Stepmother Died Of A Heroin Overdose
+Paul's Father Battled Drug Addiction, And His Stepmother Died Of A Heroin Overdose

-He Was Expelled From School & Was A Free Spirit Living In Rome
+He Got Expelled From School And Lived A Carefree Life In Rome

 He Was Kidnapped At 16, And His Captors Asked For A Multi-Million Dollar Ransom

 On July 10, 1973, the night of his kidnapping, Paul was reportedly hanging out in the Piazza Navona with a Belgian go-go dancer when he vanished.
 The Italian mafia grabbed Paul, placed him in the back of a van, and drove him 300 miles south of the capital to Calabria, which is surrounded by mountains.

 His captors contacted Paul's family and asked for $17 million in ransom.